 Siam FC 3 Kasem Bundit University 0 (Sunday 12th February 2023) Thonburi League Champions League semi-final (att: c15)

-My football adventures were less intense in 2023, usually meaning that I headed to one game a week and looked forward to it, rather than packing in some games when on reflection it had sometimes been a box-ticking exercise.
+My football adventures were less intense in 2023, usually meaning that I headed to one game a week and looked forward to it, rather than packing in some games when, on reflection, it had sometimes been a box-ticking exercise.

 However, I still loved visiting new venues whenever possible.
 Muang Thong United v Buriram United was undoubtedly the best game in Bangkok all weekend, but a 7pm Sunday kick-off and then the scramble to try and find a taxi deterred me from heading that way.

 It was time for me to revisit some local stuff, with a choice of two matches.
-Linping, formerly AC Tuttocuoio, against Nonthaburi City at Airport Stadium, was one, but the other with jeopardy involved at a venue I’d yet to see a game at won the day, but only just.
+Linping, formerly AC Tuttocuoio, against Nonthaburi City at Airport Stadium, was one, but the other, with jeopardy involved at a venue I’d yet to see a game at, won the day, but only just.

 I headed to 7/11 to break a large note, as I realised that I could still go to my first choice, but by taxi.
 As I came out of the shop, I was greeted with the sight of the lovely air-conditioned bus coming in my direction.
 There was just enough time to cross the road and frantically wave my arms.